armanjordan/Portfolio-Link/README.md

 Hey there!
 My name is Arman Alexander Jordan, and I've been making games since I was 6 years old.

 I grew up imagining fantastical worlds, playing dungeon master for my siblings and neighborhood friends, where I found immense joy in creating enjoyable experiences for others.
-I went through a phase of constructing foam weapons like swords and axes from pvc pipes padded with pool noodles, and would design games for the 20+ children of my neighborhood to play together(like modified hunger games and juggernaut).
+I went through a phase of constructing foam weapons including swords and axes from pvc pipes padded with pool noodles, and would design games for the 20+ children of my neighborhood to play together(like modified hunger games and juggernaut).

 When I turned 12, my mom put me into a coding bootcamp, where I programmed my first choose your own adventure game!
 From there I couldn't stop, and churned out game after game using whatever medium I could.
 I programmed 50+ games using Scratch up until the end middle-school.
 Through highschool I would create adventure maps in Minecraft for my loved ones, and organize underground boxing competitions where hundreds of students from my school would attend and compete.